Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 Essaouira is my favorite city in Morocco!
 Even though this coastal city is a tourist destination, it has a very relaxed atmosphere.

-You should also visit the fish market and the souks (Arab for market place) if you want to capture colorful and candid photos of daily life in Essaouira.
+You should also visit the fish market and the souks (Arab for marketplace) if you want to capture colorful and candid photos of daily life in Essaouira.

 Another fantastic location (and my favorite photography place in Essaouira) is the fishing port.